AgriGPT-VL: Agricultural Vision-Language Understanding Suite: Abstract

 \section{Abstract}

 Despite rapid advances in multimodal large language models, agricultural applications remain constrained by the scarcity of domain-tailored models, curated vision–language corpora, and rigorous evaluation.
 To address these challenges, we present the \textbf{AgriGPT-VL Suite}, a unified multimodal framework for agriculture.
 Our contributions are threefold.
-First, we introduce \textbf{Agri-3M-VL}, the largest vision–language corpus for agriculture to our knowledge, curated by a scalable multi-agent data generator; it comprises 1M image–caption pairs, 2M image-grounded VQA pairs, 50K expert-level VQA instances, and 15k GRPO reinforcement learning dataset.
+First, we introduce \textbf{Agri-3M-VL}, the largest vision–language corpus for agriculture to our knowledge, curated by a scalable multi-agent data generator; it comprises 1M image–caption pairs, 2M VQA (Visual Question Answering) pairs, 50K expert-level VQA, and 15K GRPO reinforcement learning dataset.
 Second, we develop \textbf{AgriGPT-VL}, an agriculture-specialized vision–language model trained via a progressive curriculum of textual grounding, multimodal shallow/deep alignment, and GRPO refinement.
 This method achieves strong multimodal reasoning while preserving text-only capability.
-Third, we establish \textbf{AgriBench-VL-4K}, a compact yet challenging evaluation suite with open-ended and image-grounded questions, paired with a multi-metric evaluation and an LLM-as-a-judge framework.
+Third, we establish \textbf{AgriBench-VL-4K}, a compact yet challenging evaluation suite with a multi-metric evaluation and an LLM-as-a-judge framework.
 Experiments show that AgriGPT-VL outperforms leading general-purpose VLMs on AgriBench-VL-4K, achieving higher pairwise win rates in the LLM-as-a-judge evaluation.
 Meanwhile, it remains competitive on the text-only AgriBench-13K with no noticeable degradation of language ability.
 Ablation studies further confirm consistent gains from our alignment and GRPO refinement stages.
-We will open-sourced all of the resource to support reproducible research and deployment in low-resource agricultural settings.